Mirtazapine 15mg, 30mg and 45mg Orally Disintegrating Tablets

 Keep your tablets in their blister pack until it is time to take them.

-The tablets will not keep if you take them out of their blister.
+The tablets may not keep as well if you take them out of the blister pack.

 Store below 30°C in a dark, dry place.